otoolej/tfd_decomp/README.md

 params_xtfd.Nfreq = 32768;
 ```
 which sets the TFD to be of size `256 x 32,768`.
 Accuracy for the xTFD method may improve
-by increasing `Nfreq`: a larger value reduces error but increase computational load and memory
+by increasing `Nfreq`: a larger value reduces error but increases computational load and memory
 requirements.
 The default value for `Nfreq` is set to 8,192.

 ### Parameter list